Skip to contents

 • SignRes: nvar x 1 vector of sign restrictions used.

-• bart_trees: If HART used, list containing tree structures and related parameters.
+• bart_models: If HART used, list of length nvar containing tree structures and related parameters for the mean trees \(\delta_j(\cdot)\).

 Details